PowerDNS/pdns/docs/guides/zskroll.rst

 .. warning::

     For every mutation to your zone make sure that your serial is bumped, so your secondaries pick up the changes too.
-    If you are using AXFR replication, this usually is as simple as ``pdnsutil increase-serial example.com``
+    If you are using AXFR replication, this usually is as simple as ``pdnsutil zone increase-serial example.com``

 Phase: Initial
 --------------